tastejs/todomvc/README.md

 <img width="90%" src='http://www.blarnee.com/images/scr342342.jpg'/>

+##Team

+As of January 2012, I'm happy to introduce [Aaron Boushley](https://github.com/boushley) as a core committer to TodoMVC.
+Aaron is a JavaScript developer with a keen interest in architectural frameworks and will be helping both standardize existing examples and improve the project as we work on expansion.

 ##Official site & Getting Involved

-For live previews of Todo apps and more information on the project, see the official TodoMVC site here: [http://addyosmani.github.com/todomvc/](http://addyosmani.github.com/todomvc/)
+For live previews of Todo apps and more information on the project, see the official TodoMVC site here: [http://addyosmani.github.com/todomvc/](http://addyosmani.github.com/todomvc/).

+Whilst we enjoy implementing and improving existing Todo apps, we're always interested in speaking to framework authors (and users) wishing to share Todo app implementations in their framework/solution of choice.
+If you have an implementation you would like to show us or a patch you would like to send upstream, please feel free to send through a pull request.
+One of us will be happy to review them and consider them for inclusion.

+Note that due to the current number of MVC/MVVM/MV* frameworks in circulation at the moment, it's not always possible to include each one in TodoMVC, but we'll definitely discuss the merits of any framework prior to making a decision.
+We hope you understand :)

 ##Changelog 0.25